Sarcoma UK

 Cancer clinical trials are defined in three Phases.

-Phase 2 trials examine which disease respond to the new treatment, and will be comparing dosages, assessing side effects and looking at outcomes.
+Phase 2 trials will be comparing dosages, assessing side effects and looking at outcomes.
 The numbers of patients recruited may be quite small (50 or so) but the data gathered will be the basis for later large scale trials.
-Occasionally Phase 2 trials are randomised so that alternative doses or methods of giving the new therapy can be compared.
+Occasionally Phase 2 trials are randomised so that alternative therapies can be compared.

 Phase 3 trials are most often 'randomised controlled trials' (or RCTs).
 Here a standard therapy is compared with one or more new ones.
 Patients are randomly selected to receive one of the treatments, usually selected by computer to ensure there can be no bias.
 These trials are mostly large scale and can have thousands of patients in them, although with a rare cancer like sarcoma the numbers are more likely to be in the hundreds.